Nitromethane: Solvent and stabilizer

-As an engine fuel
+Fuel

+Although a minor application in terms of volume, nitromethane also is used as a fuel or fuel additive for sports and hobby.
+For some applications, it is mixed with methanol in racing cars, boats, and model engines.

 Nitromethane is used as a fuel in motor racing, particularly drag racing, as well as for radio-controlled model power boats, cars, planes and helicopters.
 In this context, nitromethane is commonly referred to as "nitro fuel" or simply "nitro", and is the principal ingredient for fuel used in the "Top Fuel" category of drag racing.

 The oxygen content of nitromethane enables it to burn with much less atmospheric oxygen than conventional fuels.
 During nitromethane combustion, nitric oxide (NO) is one of the major emission products along with CO_{2} and H_{2}O. Nitric oxide contributes to air pollution, acid rain, and ozone layer depletion.
 Recent (2020) studies suggest the correct stoichiometric equation for the burning of nitromethane is: